Powers Of Attorney

 During the last few years, the importance of having Enduring Powers Of Attorney has become apparent.
 Before purchasing a unit in a retirement village, most village owners want to sight the residents powers of attorney.

 It is recommended that you have powers of attorney as to property and personal care and welfare.
 The property attorney (there can be two) will be authorized to make decisions and sign documents relating to the property of the person who appoints the attorney.
-The appointments of property attorney can be immediately effective, or can only operate in the event of the person who appoints the attorney becoming mentally incapacitated.
+The appointment of a property attorney can be immediately effective, or can only operate in the event of the person who appoints the attorney becoming mentally incapacitated.
 An attorney as to personal care and welfare can only act as an attorney if the person appointing has become mentally incapacitated.

 Increasingly younger people are signing powers of attorney.
 If you do become mentally incapacitated or lose your legal capacity, without having powers of attorney in place, your family members or a person caring for you would be required to apply to the court to have a property manager and or a welfare guardian appointed for you.